opsdis/nodegraph-provider/README.md

 The `graph_schemas` can have multiple named schema definitions.
 Above is a schema called `micro`.
 The name is used as a key in all API accesses to support multiple instances.
 E.g. when setting up the URL in the Node Graph API Datasource Plugin we define it as part of the path, `http://localhost:9393/micro`.
-This enables nodegraph-provider to support multiple datasources in a single instance.
+This enables nodegraph-provider to support multiple data sources in a single instance.
-The schema defines the different fields and the type, string or number, that are allowd for the specific schema.
+The schema defines the different fields and the type, string or number, that are allowed for the specific schema.

 # API endpoints